VBTI-development/onedl_sphinx_theme/README.md

     # For shared menu: If your project is a part of OpenMMLab's project and
     # you would like to append Docs and OpenMMLab section to the right
     # of the menu, you can specify menu_lang to choose the language of
     # shared contents.
-Available options are 'en' and 'cn'.
+Available options are 'en'.
 Any other
     # strings will fall back to 'en'.
     'menu_lang':
     'en',